galawaydude/data-place/100 operating-systems/Process Management.md

 - $\alpha$ (alpha) is the smoothing factor ($0 \leq \alpha \leq 1$).
 - A value of $\alpha$ close to 1 gives high weight to the most recent burst,
 - while a value close to 0 gives more weight to the past history.
 ![[Pasted image 20250714161150.png]]

 ### **Shortest remaining Time First

+SRTF is the preemptive version of SJF.
+It is one of the most